ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dt><code>--workers WORKER</code></dt>
-<dd>The number of worker nodes that you want to deploy in your cluster.
+<dd>Optional: The number of worker nodes that you want to deploy in your cluster.
 If you do not specify this option, a cluster with the minimum value of 2 is created.
 For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
-This value is optional.
 <p class="important">If you create a cluster with only one worker node per zone, you might experience issues with Ingress.
 For high availability, create a cluster with at least two workers per zone.</br>
 </br>Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.</p></dd>